Private Label Chips: Trends, Suppliers & How to Start

 Potato Crisps and Sticks

 Potato crisps, like Pringles, are made from dehydrated potato paste shaped into uniform pieces and baked or fried.
 Their stackable design and consistent shape make them a standout alternative to traditional chips.
+In contrast, potato crisps à l’ancienne manufacturers focus on small-batch, kettle-cooked methods that highlight rustic texture and real potato flavor.
 Potato sticks—thin, fried strips—are another variation, offering a crunchier texture and often used as toppings for dishes like salads or casseroles.

 Baked Potato Chips